13588112254/littlefs/DESIGN.md

 ---

 So, what can we do?
-First lets consider storing files in a simple COW linked-list.
+First let's consider storing files in a simple COW linked-list.
 Appending a block, which is the basis for writing files, means we have to update the last block to point to our new block.
 This requires a COW operation, which means we need to update the second-to-last block, and then the